smartwinnr/site-smartwinnr/site/content/post/top-10-ceos.md

 ---
-title: Top 10 CEOs who started as Sales Reps
+title: "Top 10 CEOs who started as Sales Reps"
 og_title: Top 10 CEOs who started as Sales Reps
 og_description: A recent study found out that more than 25% of CEOs in the world had a Marketing or Sales background.
 Here are ten CEOs who started their career in Sales.
 description: A recent study found out that more than 25% of CEOs in the world had a Marketing or Sales background.
 Here are ten CEOs who started their career in Sales.